Application

 About the course

 Do you wish to become a driving force for a better and more just world?
 BA (Hons) Education informs, supports and promotes those looking to become innovators, pioneers and leaders of societal change.
 Educators can have a lasting impact on people’s lives.
-Whether you want to become a teacher, work in the social or care industries, as an educator in business, the environment or community development, BA (Hons) Education is the course for you.It’s about a community of friends, students, and staff together, exploring the far reaching influence and power of formal and informal Education, across our lifespan and not just in schools, to forge a flexible path to challenging and rewarding careers.
+Whether you are interested in teaching, professional and personal development, social justice including special needs, equality, diversity and inclusion, working in the social or care industries, community development and creativity this is the course for you.It’s about a community of friends, students, and staff together, exploring the far reaching influence and power of formal and informal education, across our lifespan and not just in schools, to forge a flexible path to challenging and rewarding careers.
 This degree will help you make a difference to adults' and children's wellbeing and our global future – it is about becoming the change you want to see.

-• We are about exploration: we love Plymouth but we also love to explore.
+• We are about exploration: around Plymouth, but also further afield.
 Within the course there is the opportunity to broaden your understanding of education in different environments and cultures: residential trips; an option to do an international study exchange for one or two semesters in the second year; work based learning placements, and more.

 • Learning and working with others: students are given space and tools to develop your individual voice, critical insight, and knowledge over a wide range of the education field.
-We encourage you to engage with different views and ideas about meaningful, inclusive and socially just forms of education.
+We encourage you to engage with different views and ideas about meaningful, inclusive, and socially just forms of education.
+We further encourage strong close ties with each other and our programme student / staff body – we are a community and wish to make sure all feel they ‘belong’.

 • Developing confidence and critical thinking: we encourage and foster students’ knowledge and understanding of yourself and others, to develop confidence and conviction in personal opinions and beliefs and to have these challenged, as well as to build the courage to step outside of your comfort zones and to embrace new things.